dnobrega/DNS/docs/index.md

-# DNS
+# DNS Github repository

 This is the documentation to the github repository **DNS** developed by Daniel Nóbrega Siverio.
-The aim of this repository and documentation is to providing guidance to people interested in the installation and configuration of the Bifrost code, useful Unix commands, as well as an IDL package for visualization of the data that requires Bifrost routines, among others.
+The aim of this repository and documentation is to providing guidance to people interested in the installation and configuration of different software like the Bifrost code, IDL packages, among others.
+The layout of this webpage is as follows:

+- PYTHON
+- BIFROST
+- SSWIDL
+- IDL
+- DNS
+- SST
+- IRIS
+- SDO
+- ALMA
+- UNIX
+- ABOUT ME